Multimodal Foundation Models for Material Property Prediction and Discovery: Methods

 where the loss function \( L \) is given by \cref{eq:CLIP}.

-\paragraph{AllPairsCLIP} Moving on, we introduce two methods that extend the CLIP objective to accommodate and align an arbitrary number of modalities.
-The first of these two methods is termed \emph{AllPairsCLIP} and it generalizes the CLIP objective to more than two modalities by aggregating the CLIP losses between all combinations of two modalities.
-Specifically, in the context of utilizing crystal structure, DOS, and charge density, the AllPairsCLIP objective is computed as follows:
+\paragraph{AllPairsCLIP} Apart from a direct adaptation of CLIP to the materials science context, we also introduce two methods that extend the CLIP objective to accommodate and align an arbitrary number of modalities.
+The first of these, AllPairsCLIP, generalizes the CLIP objective to more than two modalities by aggregating the CLIP losses between all combinations of two modalities.
+Specifically, to incorporate all four modalities, $C$, $\rho(E)$, $n_{e}(\rv)$, and $T$, the AllPairsCLIP objective is computed as

 where each term in the total loss is the individual CLIP for two modalities given by \cref{eq:CLIP}.
-Thus, this method aligns pairs of two modalities.
-However, there are two primary challenges associated with the AllPairsCLIP method.
-The first challenge arises from the combinatorial nature of pairwise alignments: for \( n \) modalities, the number of pairwise alignments or terms in the loss function scales as \(\frac{n^2 - n}{2}\).
-This scaling becomes increasingly problematic as the number of modalities grows.
-The second challenge pertains to the relevance of aligning every pair of modalities.
-It is not always evident that each pair of modalities (such as DOS and charge density) necessarily conveys analogous information warranting alignment of the two modalities.
+A computational challenge arises from the combinatorial nature of pairwise alignments: for \( n \) modalities, the number of pairwise alignments or terms in the loss function scales as $(n^2 - n)/2$.
+This scaling is increasingly burdensome as $n$ grows.

-\paragraph{AnchoredCLIP} To address the challenges posed by the AllPairsCLIP method, we propose an alternative approach also based on CLIP which we call \emph{AnchoredCLIP}.
+\paragraph{AnchoredCLIP} To address the computational drawback posed by the AllPairsCLIP method, we propose an alternative approach, also based on CLIP, which we call AnchoredCLIP.
 This method introduces the concept of an \emph{anchor modality}, a core modality, rich in information, with which every other modality shares an information-overlap with.
 Contrary to aligning every possible pair of modalities as in AllPairsCLIP, AnchoredCLIP only aligns pairs consisting of the anchor modality and each of the other modalities.
 This approach significantly reduces the number of modality-pairs being aligned, \ie terms in the loss function.
-Specifically, for \( n \) modalities, the number of pairs aligned is brought down to \( n -1 \).
-Additionally, this method ensures that we are only aligning modalities that have some common information (due to the anchor modality), thereby avoiding the alignment of completely independent modalities, which could degrade performance.
-In the context of materials science, when considering crystal structure, DOS, and charge density, the anchor modality is the crystal structure since it in theory contains the information of all other modalities as well.
-Then, the AnchoredCLIP objective for these modalities is given by
+Specifically, for \( n \) modalities, the number of pairs aligned is reduced to \( n -1 \).
+In the context of materials science, when considering $C$, $\rho(E)$, $n_{e}(\rv)$, and $T$, we choose as anchor modality $C$ since it constitutes a natural representation for crystalline materials that are commonly used for downstream tasks.
+The AnchoredCLIP objective for these modalities is then